richardolsson/falcon-routing-survey/README.md

 Routing strategies
 ------------------
-The code contains standa-lone implementations of two different routing strategies.
+The code contains stand-alone implementations of two different routing strategies.

 The `RegexRouter` is an implementation of the same regex-based strategy